The Best Kept Secret or Not?

-By the end of 2009, we started the process of building an on the ground China team, partly because cracks started appearing in a few stocks we were following.
+By the end of 2009, we started the process of building an on all-encompassing team, partly because cracks started appearing in a few stocks we were following.
 Stories started sounding too good to be true and the market failed to assign high multiples to seemingly high growth, low risk companies.
 The market was illogically inefficient.

 In 2010, we had our on the ground team in place and in the summer of 2010 we gave them a list of 50 companies to start visiting.
 Within two weeks we received a call with a message we were not hoping to hear.